 We’ve listed 40 benefits associated with steam showers below to help you identify specific ways it can help improve your health.

 - Inhaling steam promotes optimal breathing and opens up nasal passages.

 - Hot mist may help promote sinus drainage.

 - Steam may provide temporary relief of respiratory symptoms.

 - Hot mist may help loosen bronchial secretions.

 - Hot mist soothes the throat.

-- Cleanses the skin.
+- Cleanses dead skin.

 - Helps enhance skin appearance.

-- Opens up pores.
+- Steam opens up your pores.